lumonald/existing-wordpress-development-docker/README.md

 `$ docker ps`

-This will list the Wordpress container, copy the name, then run:
+This will list the WordPress container, copy the name, then run:

 `$ docker exec -it {paste_name_here} bash`